Workiva/over_react/doc/new_boilerplate_migration.md

 statically valid, and also requiring rebuilds in some cases to consume public API updates during their development (e.g., writing new component props classes).

-The transitional boilerplate, currently used in almost all repos, does not have these issues, as it requires users to stub in these public classes:
+The transitional _(backwards-compatible with Dart 1)_ boilerplate, currently used in almost all repos, does not have these issues, as it requires users to stub in these public classes:

 ```dart
 // User-authored